imamanr/ImageMatching/README.md

 SIFT descriptors are robust to rotation, scale and illumination changes, but fail to discriminate in presence of noise and blur.
 Also due to local similarity of some images, when matching the SIFT feature points, some false matches occur.
-Given more time I will experiment with various fast feature detection algorithms and matching algorithms to improve the accruacy and speed of the algorithm.
+Given more time I will experiment with various fast feature detection algorithms and matching algorithms to improve the accuracy and speed of the algorithm.

 For Accuracy:
-Explore geometric similarity along with SIFT
+Explore ranking algorithm criteria based on distances of each feature descriptor Explore geometric similarity along with SIFT
 Explore combination of different descriptors to form more robust discriminative feature descriptors.
+Experiment with hyperparameter and optimize for best performance.

 For Time:
 Explore faster matching algorithms like decision trees